Three things can be true:

 This framework helps capture detailed observations and responses, which is crucial for ongoing mental health care.

+This isn't the only way teams are using AI.
 A recent survey found that nearly half of healthcare professionals using AI and automation in their practice saw a noticeable reduction in the time their staff spent on paperwork.

 So how exactly does it work?
 AI in healthcare data management can be applied in various ways—from identifying outdated data to analyzing exam results.